 Note that a VAT number for your resident country (which can be applied for easily enough) is essential in order to get serious clients and for legal reasons.

 Making it location-independent

-As you will have seen in my previous post about not needing to be rich to travel, I take this work with me no matter where I am.
-Once you can work from home, why can’t that home be on the other side of the planet?
-Since my clients transfer payments to my bank account, I can take it out of an ATM in any country and use it there .
+As you can see in the post about not needing to be rich to travel, I took this work with me no matter where I was.
+Once you can work from home, why can't that home be on the other side of the planet?
+Since my clients transferred payments to my bank account, I could take it out of an ATM in any country and use it there.